xpacks/scripts/README.md

 ## update-xpacks-repo.sh

 This script will download the existing xPacks into the `XPACKS_REPO_FOLDER`.

+For now, the format is the original Git, but separate versions will be added as the XCDL tool will be available.

+During the first run, the repositories will be cloned locally.

 Subsequent runs will update the xPacks to their latest commits.

+If, for one reason or another, it is necessary to stick with one older commit for a specific repository, after the initial clone, temporarily comment out the `do_update_*` line to avoid further updates.

+## update-xpacks-repo.mac.command

+Wrapper for macOS; execute it by double clicking in Finder.

 ## Deprecated